zriyansh/signoz.io/blog/2022-03-05-datadog-vs-prometheus.md

 ---
-title: DataDog vs Prometheus - Key features & differences
+title: DataDog vs Prometheus - Comprehensive Comparison Guide [Updated for 2023]
 slug: datadog-vs-prometheus
 date: 2023-09-05
 tags: [Tools Comparison, Prometheus]
 authors: ankit_anand
-description: In this article, we will compare DataDog with Prometheus.
-Both are monitoring tools but differ significantly in their offerings.
-DataDog is a paid SaaS monitoring tool, while Prometheus is an open-source metrics...
+description: Datadog is a cloud-based SaaS solution, meaning there's no need to install or maintain any infrastructure.
+While on the other hand being open-source, Prometheus requires manual download and installation on your infrastructure...
-image: /img/blog/2023/03/datadog_vs_prometheus_cover.webp
+image: /img/blog/2023/10/datadog-vs-prometheus-cover-min.jpg
 keywords:
   - datadog
   - prometheus